Are you a huge MrBeast fan? There’s a place in Greenville you’ve gotta see

 GREENVILLE, N.C.
 (WNCT) — MrBeast, you have some pretty unique fans.

 YouTuber and MrBeast super fan, Brett Lark, has partnered with Cathy Johnson to take a house in Greenville and turn it into an all things MrBeast place.
-It will soon be listed online as a spot where people can rent and stay.
+It will soon be listed online as a spot where people can rent and stay in Greenville, where MrBeast (Jimmy Donaldson) lives and does a lot of his social videos.

 Video shows MrBeast pay $9,000 after fender bender in parking deck